fransaycon/express-ARMR-boilerplate/README.md

-# FREXPRESS AUTH-RESOURCE-MONGODB REST BOILERPLATE
+# FREXPRESS ARMR BOILERPLATE

-This is a dockerized express starter application to kickstart the creation of an auth server and resource server REST API integrated with MongoDB.
+This is my take on an express auth and resource REST API server integrated with MongoDB.
+For ease of development and future deployment, all services are dockerized.

+This uses the following technology,

+- jsonwebtoken
+- bcrypt
+- express
+- mongodb
+- mongoose
+- docker
+- docker-compose

 ## Installation